andrewgho/movewin-ruby/README.md

     w.width = new_width
     w.height = new_height

+This code has been tested on Ruby 1.8.7 (REE), Ruby 1.9, and Ruby 2.0 versions, running on OS X Mountain Lion, Mavericks, and Yosemite.

 ### Enabling Accessibility Access

 The `movewin` program requires the "Enable access for assistive devices" setting to be enabled in the "Accessibility" System Preferences pane in OS X pre-Mavericks.
-To enable assistive UI scripting in Mavericks, see this Apple KB article:
+To enable assistive UI scripting in Mavericks or Yosemite, see this Apple KB article:
 [http://support.apple.com/kb/HT5914](http://support.apple.com/kb/HT5914)

 ### See Also